cportela/client-side-samples/README.md

 If you are reading this, chances are you are looking at samples of my work with the intent of hiring my services to develop code for you.

-This epo contains code samples of my work on the client side.
+This repo contains code samples of my work on the client side.
 A similar repo called **server-side-samples** showcases representative work I have done on the server side.

 The truth is I don't get much time to work outside of my paying projects so I don't have projects with which to showcase my work, as most code belongs to the respective project owners.